BYU-CS-260/Lab2Javascript/README.md

 ## Starting the lab

-To start the lab, you must follow this [GitHub Classroom link](https://classroom.github.com/a/QzDAEI1o).
+To start the lab, you must use GitHub Classroom.
 This will create a private repository for you using our classroom site.
 We will only grade repositories created and submitted this way.